bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 The `replaceChild(node, child)` method steps are to return the result of [replacing](https://dom.spec.whatwg.org/#concept-node-replace) child with node within [this](https://webidl.spec.whatwg.org/#this).

-[Node/removeChild](https://developer.mozilla.org/en-US/docs/Web/API/Node/removeChild "The removeChild() method of the Node interface removes a child node from the DOM and returns the removed node.")
+[Node/removeChild](https://developer.mozilla.org/en-US/docs/Web/API/Node/removeChild 'The removeChild() method of the Node interface removes a child node from the DOM and returns the removed node.')

 In all current engines.